Texas vs. Xavier Predictions & Picks - NCAA Tournament Sweet 16

 Texas vs. Xavier Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Friday's contest that pits the Texas Longhorns (28-8) versus the Xavier Musketeers (27-9) at T-Mobile Center has a projected final score of 77-73 (based on our computer prediction) in favor of Texas, who is slightly favored in this matchup according to our model.
-Game time is at TBA on March 24.
+Friday's game between the Texas Longhorns (28-8) and the Xavier Musketeers (27-9) at T-Mobile Center has a projected final score of 77-73 based on our computer prediction, with Texas coming out on top.
+Game time is at 9:45 PM on March 24.

-Based on our computer prediction, Xavier is projected to cover the spread (4.5) against Texas.
-The two teams are expected to exceed the 147.5 over/under.

 Texas vs. Xavier Game Info & Odds